shams-nahid/My-Daily-AWS-Study/public/DB/04 Elastic Cache.md

 - `Redis` has authentication feature `Redis Auth`
 - To secure the redis cluster access
   - Use redis auth in transit encryption, enabled for clusters

+In most cases, it's better to use Redis.
+But should choice `Memcached` when,

+- Required the simplest model possible
+- Multithread or multi core supports

+> Redis is not primarily designed for using the multi-cpu.